Six Questions to Ask When Hiring an HVAC Contractor

 - Did a live person always answer calls, or did an answering machine pick up?

-3. Are the technicians background-checked and drug-tested?
+3. Are your technicians background-checked and drug-tested?

-- Do you complete heat loss/gain evaluations?
+- Do you offer heat loss/gain evaluations?

 5. Can I get an estimate in writing?

-6. Do you have any special promotions?
+6. Do you have any special offers?